material-components/material-components-ios/docs/theming/README.md

 pod 'MaterialComponents/schemes/Typography'
 ```

-You can now create schemes.
-Consider where you will want to store your schemes so that they are
+Consider where you will want to store your schemes so that they are accessible by your components.
-accessible by your components.
-One solution is to have a global singleton that exposes shared
+One solution is to have a global singleton that exposes shared scheme instances as we've done in
-scheme instances as we've done in the MDCCatalog, but the approach you take should be influenced
-by your app's architecture.
+the MDCCatalog, but the approach you take should be influenced by your app's architecture.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift